raspberrypi/hats/designguide.md

 ST Micro     | 32Kbit  | M24C32-F
 ST Micro     | 256Kbit | M24256-BR

 It is recommended that EEPROM WP (write protect) pin be connected to a test point on the board and pulled up to 3V3 with a 1K resistor.
 The idea is that at board test/probe the EEPROM can be written (WP pin can be driven LOW), but there is no danger of a user accidentally changing the device contents once the board leaves the factory.
-Note that the recommended device has an internal pull down hence the stiff (1K) pull up is required.
-Note that on some devices WP does not write protect the entire array – avoid using these.
+Note that on some devices WP does not write protect the entire array (often called half-array, quarter-array, or partial-array write protection) – avoid using these.

 It may be desirable for a board to have the ability for its EEPROM to be reflashed by an end user, in this case it is recommended to also include a user settable jumper to short WP to GND and make the EEPROM writable once more.
 At least this way a user has to perform a specific action to make the EEPROM writeable again before being able to re-flash it and a suitable warning process can be put in place to make sure the correct image is used.